Kiki Musampa

 Kizito Musampa (born 20 July 1977) is a former professional footballer who played as a left winger.

-Musampa had a journeyman career, taking in notable spells at AFC Ajax, Bordeaux, Malaga CF, Atlético Madrid and Manchester City.
+Musampa had a journeyman career, playing for Ajax, Bordeaux, Málaga, Atlético Madrid and Manchester City.
 Born Zaire, he earned 28 caps representing the Netherlands at under-20 and under-21 levels.
-He was well known for his pace and free-kicks.
+He was known for his pace and free-kicks.

 Club career

 Ajax and Bordeaux

-Born in Kinshasa, Zaire, now the Democratic Republic of the Congo, Musampa first started off in the famous AFC Ajax youth academy where he played a total of 31 games in two seasons and scored six goals including a memorable winner scored against NAC Breda, which was the first Ajax goal in the new current stadium, the Johan Cruyff Arena.
-He also scored in the quarter-final of the Champions League against Borussia Dortmund in 1996, Ajax would win 2-0 and went on to the final.
+Born in Kinshasa, Zaire, now the Democratic Republic of the Congo, Musampa first started off in the Ajax youth academy, where he played a total of 31 games in two seasons and scored six goals including a winner scored against NAC Breda, which was the first Ajax goal in the new current stadium, the Johan Cruyff Arena.
+He also scored in the quarter-final of the Champions League against Borussia Dortmund in 1996; Ajax went on to win the game 2–0, and went on to the final.

-He subsequently signed on for Girondins Bordeaux in 1997 to further his experience in the hope to be selected for the Netherlands national team competing in the 1998 FIFA World Cup although he was overlooked by then coach Guus Hiddink.
+He subsequently signed for Bordeaux in 1997 to further his experience and with the intention of being selected for the Netherlands national team to compete in the 1998 FIFA World Cup, although he was ultimately overlooked by then coach Guus Hiddink.

 Málaga and Atlético

-After spending two seasons at the French club, he decided to move on to Spanish club Málaga CF where he played 94 games and scored a total of 22 goals in four seasons.
+After spending two seasons at the French club, he decided to move on to Spanish club Málaga, where he played 94 games and scored a total of 22 goals in four seasons.
 In 2003, he was transferred to Atlético Madrid for €3 million on a five-year contract, a year before his Málaga contract was due to expire, in what he viewed as a potentially good career move.
-In his first season with the club, he played 26 matches and scored two goals although in the following season, he was relegated to the substitutes' bench and only scraped together eight games in 2004.
+In his first season with the club, he played 26 matches and scored two goals; although, in the following season, he was relegated to the substitutes' bench and only scraped together eight games in 2004.

 Manchester City

 In January 2005, Musampa moved to Manchester City of the Premier League on loan after becoming a fringe player at Atlético.
-In his first six months, he scored three goals in 14 games; his first City goal was a "spectacular volley" in the last-minute which was the winner against Liverpool and gave Stuart Pearce his first win as City manager, while he also scored goals against Aston Villa in a 2-1 victory, and an equaliser against Middlesbrough which wasn't enough to help City qualify for the 2005–06 UEFA Cup.
+In his first six months, he scored three goals in 14 games; his first City goal was a "spectacular volley" in the last-minute which was the winner against Liverpool and gave Stuart Pearce his first win as City manager, while he also scored goals against Aston Villa in a 2–1 victory, and an equaliser against Middlesbrough which wasn't enough to help City qualify for the 2005–06 UEFA Cup.

-In June 2005 Musampa agreed up to stay at Manchester City for a second season.
-The Dutchman started the new season as a regular first team player, but lost his first team place in December, after which he played irregularly, with the majority of his appearances being in central midfield.
-At the end of the 2005–06 season he returned to Atlético.
+In June 2005, Musampa agreed up to stay at Manchester City for a second season.
+He started the new season as a regular first team player, but lost his first team place in December, after which he played irregularly, with the majority of his appearances being in central midfield.
+At the end of the 2005–06 season, he returned to Atlético.

-His nickname at City was 'Chris'...